MandoxaElemental/Jobs-that-Interest-Me/README.md

 ### Jobs That Interest You - Vercel Link:
 [Jobs That Interest You - Vercel Link](https://jobs-that-interest-me.vercel.app/)

-This has been Peer Reviewed By:
+This has been Peer Reviewed By: Karen Cadavos
-> Comments:
+> Comments: Interesting design!
+I  like how you utilized existing tailwind components .
+One thing missing is the routing that is routing that is part of the project requirement.
+What I suggest is split your tab items into diffrent pages and then route them from your navbar component.
+Everything else looks good!